pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/guides/api-gateway.md

 Gateway features not yet supported by the easier abstractions in Pulumi Crosswalk for AWS API Gateway.
 You must manually provide permission for any route targets to be invoked by API Gateway when using this option.

-For more information about AWS API Gateway's support for OpenAPI, including exporting specifications from existing APIs for consumption from other tools, see [Documenting a REST API in API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-documenting-api.html)
+For more information about API Gateway's support for OpenAPI, including exporting specifications from existing APIs for consumption from other tools, see [Documenting a REST API in API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-documenting-api.html)

 ### Defining a Single Route